giorginolab/vmd_plumed/doc/INSTALL.md

 directory.
 Should you lack write permissions, either ask your sysadmin, or perform a private installation of VMD.

+1. Download and extract the latest Plumed-GUI release from GitHub.

-1. Identify your VMD installation directory (let's call it _$VMDDIR_).
+2. Identify your VMD installation directory (let's call it _$VMDDIR_).
 This is easiest typing the following command in VMD's
    TkConsole:

           puts $env(VMDDIR)

-2. Download and extract the latest Plumed-GUI release from GitHub.

 3. Replace files in _$VMDDIR/plugins/noarch/tcl/plumed*_ with those just extracted.
 (Disregard the version mismatch in the directory name).
 These are the important files to copy:
    * vmdplumed.tcl
    * templates_list_v1.tcl
    * templates_list_v2_autogen.tcl
    * pkgIndex.tcl

-3. Done.
+4. Done.
 The plugin should appear in the _Extensions > Analysis >
    Collective Variable Analysis (PLUMED)_ menu upon VMD's next start.
 Verify the running version from _Help > About_.